sbaik97/BigDataAnalysis_Spark/README.md

 ### Task 2.
 Perform ETL on Amazon Product Reviews

-**Objects**: Using your knowledge of PySpark, Pandas, or SQL, you’ll determine if there is any bias towards reviews that were written as part of the Vine program.For this analysis, you'll determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.
+**Objects**: Using your knowledge of PySpark, Pandas, or SQL, you’ll determine if there is any bias towards reviews that were written as part of the Vine program.
+For this analysis, I determined if having a paid Vine review makes a difference in the percentage of 5-star reviews.

 **Process using the PySpark**: